AIRLINE STATE PARK TRAIL; SOUTH;

 Directions:

-To start from Kingsley Road in Lebanon (Eastern End); From the junction of Routes 6 & 66, follow Route 66 east towards Willimantic.
+To start from Kingsley Road in Lebanon [Eastern Section]; From the junction of Routes 6 & 66, follow Route 66 east towards Willimantic.
 After 1.8 miles turn right on Cards Mill Rd.
 After 0.9 miles Turn left on Baker Hill Rd which becomes Kingsley Rd.
 The parking area will be on your right where the trail crosses the road.

-The Airline State Park Trail travels northeast from Portland to Willimantic.
-In Hebron the Airline State Park Trail; Colchester Spur Trail travels south to Colchester.
-When you cross over the Willimantic River to Willimantic, the Airline State Park Trail North continues right (northeast) towards the MA line, while the Hop River State Park Trail heads left (northwest).
+The Airline State Park Trail travels Northeast, from Portland to Willimantic.
+In Hebron, the trail connects to the Airline State Park Trail; Colchester Spur Trail which travels South, to Colchester.
+When you cross over the Willimantic River to Willimantic, the Airline State Park Trail; North continues right, Northeast, into Willimantic, while the Hop River State Park Trail heads left, Northwest

 Airline State Park Trail; Portland Section:

 Note; The Airline State Park Trail crosses here.
-Heading left (West) the stone-dust trail passes by the [2 MILE Marker] before entering the woods and passing by YMCA's Camp Ingersoll before ending after 0.5 miles.
-Future construction will continue the trail west towards Portland.
-Map of proposed Phase 2 trail west through Portland
+Heading left, Northwest, the stone-dust trail passes by the [2 Mile Marker] before entering the woods and passing by YMCA's Camp Ingersoll before ending after 0.5 miles.
+Future construction will continue the trail West, towards Portland and the Arrigoni Bridge, which connects to the City of Middletown

-Heading right (East) [Continuing Mileage from parking lot] the stone-dust Airline State Park Trail follows a mostly open corridor along the flat rail bed.
-Cross Breezy Corners Rd after 0.7 miles.
+Heading right, East, the stone-dust Airline State Park Trail follows a mostly open corridor along the flat rail bed.
+[Continuing Mileage from parking lot] Cross Breezy Corners Rd after 0.7 miles.
 You'll pass by the first of several informational signs before crossing a bridge over Middle Haddam Rd and briefly entering the woods.
-After 1 mile [1 MILE Marker] you'll pass by a sub-station and underneath the high voltage power lines.
-Just before a rock cut you'll pass by 2 iron T-posts (informational sign) that were used by the RR to hold RR tracks.
+After 1 mile [1 Mile Marker] you'll pass by a sub-station and underneath the high voltage power lines.
+Just before a rock cut you'll pass by 2 iron T-post RR Rail Holders. + See; RR Rail Holders Below.
 Pass by the Palmer Taylor Preserve (Map Board/hiking trails) before crossing Old Middletown Rd at 1.8 miles.
-After 2 miles [0 MILE Marker] you cross into East Hampton.
+After 2 miles [0 Mile Marker] you cross into East Hampton.
 Another informational sign about the Great Hill Pond Brook Viaduct that this high berm travels over.
-Pass another set of iron RR track holders and a kiosk before coming to the Depot Hill Road parking lot at 2.2 miles.
+Pass another set of iron RR Rail Holders and a kiosk before coming to the Depot Hill Road parking lot at 2.2 miles.
 The trail continues slightly uphill passing through a rock cut and over a high berm before ending after 2.9 miles from parking lot.
-[3 Miles Airline Trail].
+[3 Miles Airline Trail]

 Airline State Park Trail; East Hampton to Willimantic Section: